 - Email – this one is a classic.
 Make sure you provide customers with an email address they can use to ask you questions.
 Contact forms can be employed as an alternative to traditional emails.

 - Phone – some customers prefer a short conversation over a lengthy email exchange, even if it requires a bit of a wait.
-Not all ecommerce businesses make their support agents available for phone calls, but make sure to look into whether your target groups would find such an option valuable and consider using a business phone service or a cloud-based call center.
+Not all eCommerce businesses make their support agents available for phone calls, but make sure to look into whether your target groups would find such an option valuable and consider using a business phone service or a cloud-based call center.